MatheusRich/matheusrich.github.io/_posts/2019-05-20-how-rubygems-commands-work.markdown

 end
 ```

-It's possible add new options to your command with `add_option`.
-A new command `initilize` would look like this:
+It's possible to add new options to your command with `add_option`.
+The `initilize` method of our new command could look like this:

 ```ruby
 def initialize